Högadals IS

 Högadals IS is a Swedish football club located in Karlshamn.

 Background

 Högadals IS currently plays in Division 4 Blekinge which is the sixth tier of Swedish football.
 The club competed in the Allsvenskan for one season in 1962.
 They play their home matches at the Vägga IP in Karlshamn.

 The club is affiliated to Blekinge Fotbollförbund.
 Högadals IS have competed in the Svenska Cupen on 19 occasions and have played 43 matches in the competition.

+The club also has a bandy team.